Looking for the perfect dog for you and your family?

 These pups can cost anywhere between $300 to $700, all depending on who you purchase them from and what state the dog is in when you buy them.

 If a dog has already had its shots and has been spayed or neutered, which the breeder you choose to buy from should provide information about, is one thing to look out for.
-That leads us to our next section.
+That leads us to the next section.

 How to Find Reputable Shiba Corgi Breeders?